-While you can handle most of your healthcare online, some things are better handled in person.
-Your local Medicare office may be able to help you enroll in Medicare, get a replacement Medicare card, and more.
+While you can handle most of your healthcare online, some things are better handled in person at the Medicare office near you.
+Your local Medicare office may be able to help you enroll in Medicare, get a replacement Medicare card, and answer many other important questions.

 - Check your claim status

 - Find out if your medical service or product is covered

 - Check your account balance for Part A or B